 4.1 Upon registration with the Society and acceptance by the Chapter membership, any other ensemble may identify itself as affiliated with the Chapter.

-4.2 Chapter-affiliated ensemble may represent itself publicly as such or perform wearing Pine Baron uniforms only with the approval of the Chapter Music Committee.
+4.2 Chapter-affiliated ensembles may identify themselves publicly as Chapter affiliated.
+The use of the Pine Barons name, logo and uniforms in any public vocal performance is, however, restricted to (a) members of the Pine Barons Chorus or (b) affiliated ensembles that have received Board permission for such uses.

 5. Chapter Membership Qualifications

 5.1 Chapter Membership is defined in Article VIII of the Bylaws.
 In brief, Society members are eligible for consideration for Chapter membership.
 Society membership is open to any person of good character and reputation who agrees to abide by the Society’s governing documents and pays Society dues.
-Chapter membership additionally requires a successful audition before Music Committee representatives followed by majority approval by either the Board or the Chapter membership, and payment of Chapter dues.
+Chapter membership additionally requires a majority approval by either the Board or the Chapter membership, and payment of Chapter and Mid-Atlantic District dues.

+Question: Do we want to allow non-singing Chapter members, who may support us administratively?
+(If so, no audition would be required, and dues could be set separately.)

 6. Chapter Membership Privileges